Vlasov-Poisson system tackled by particle simulation utilising boundary element methods: Introduction

 Particle methods for the simulation of collisionless plasmas has been used since the 1950s, starting with the Particle In Cell Method (PIC).
 We refer the reader to the classical textbooks~\cite{Birdsall2004,Hockney1988} for an introduction to the basic concepts and the history of the PIC method.
 The review articles~\cite{Dawson1983} and, more recently, \cite{Verboncoeur2005} discuss advanced aspects of plasma simulations with particle methods.
 An obvious strategy for simulation of the particle system is a direct summation.
 The force acting on a particle is determined by a summation over all interaction partners.
 Since particles in a plasma interact via long-range Coulomb forces, an accurate computation of the acceleration of a single particle requires a summation over all other particles in the plasma.
 This results in a quadratic computational complexity, which is prohibitively expensive with present computer hardware, even for medium-sized problems.
 Therefore, it is key to find approximations to the forces which significantly reduce the computational complexity but, at the same time, preserve their long-range character and produce consistent results.

 Barnes and Hut~\cite{Barnes1986} proposed an approximation scheme for gravitational problems which they called treecode.
 Their idea is to recursively subdivide the particle system into nested boxes.
 In three dimensions each box is split into eight boxes along the Cartesian axes.
 The recursive subdivision is embedded into a tree structure, from now on referred as the cluster tree.
 The typical depth of the cluster tree is $\mathcal{O}(\log N_p)$.
 The acceleration of a particle $p$ is computed by iterating through the cluster tree, starting at its root.
 The forces between $p$ and all particles in a well-separated cluster are replaced by a single force between $p$ and a pseudo particle at the centre of mass of the cluster with mass equal to the total mass of all particles in this cluster.
 This generalises easily to electrostatic problems, where the total mass has to be replaced by the total charge of the cluster.
 As the cluster tree has a depth of $\mathcal{O}(\log N_p)$, the numerical work for the treecode algorithm is $\mathcal{O}(N_p \log N_p)$.
 A very similar idea was proposed by Appel \cite{Appel1985} with two major differences.
 Firstly, he uses a binary tree, splitting boxes based on the medians of positions of the particles, and secondly, he avoids rebuilding the cluster tree after each time step by a merging strategy for clusters.
 Again, his algorithm has a complexity of $\mathcal O(N_p \log N_p)$.
 Both methods only use the monopole moment of the particle distribution for the approximation of the forces.
 This leads to relatively high errors, especially in the case of non-uniform particle distributions.
 However, both methods can be extended to include further terms of the Taylor expansion.
 Computations with Taylor expansions up to order $m$ have a complexity of $\mathcal O((m+1)^3 N_p \log N_p)$.
 As the error in the far field decays exponentially, $m$ is chosen as $m \sim |\log \varepsilon| $, where $\varepsilon$ is a predefined error threshold.
-The downside of the Taylor expansion is the required knowledge of derivatives of the Newton potential for arbitrary orders.
-Even tough there are recursive expressions available, they are rather complicated and their implementation in a computer program is error-prone.